RJSOG/CustomHTTPServerThread/README.md

 # CustomHTTPServerThread

-Use HTTPServerThread Class to custom your HTTP server on python using threads
+Custom HTTP Server on Python using thread and request handler.